 However, as we'll see below, there's a bit of bias that's introduced in that decision, and we always want to avoid any bias when working with data.
 Fortunately, there's a simple modification we can make to our procedure.

 Consider the table here.
 On the left are two groups of numbers to the thousandths place, 0.110, and so on.
-We want to round those numbers to the hundredths place, to 0.11, and so on.
+We'll round those numbers to the hundredths place (which we'll call the "target digit," to 0.11, and so on.

 The second column is those original numbers rounded using the "up on 5" rule.
 Numbers highlighted in green were rounded down, while numbers highlighted in pink were rounded up.